Lexy1972/HP4395A_Screen_Grabber/README.md

 But you can also change the color's of some items with the Color table.
 Just click on the color cell of the item you want to change and a color chooser will popup.
 Note that these color categories of the items are dictated by the instrument and I just have given them a name.
 This is not something that can be changes.

+The lower pane is a log window where the program outputs it messages on what it is doing.

 ## How does it work?

 The code is loosly based on this codeproject project: [Instrument Snapshot: How to Acquire and Render Screen-shots from Older Test Equipment](https://www.codeproject.com/Articles/872469/Instrument-Snapshot-How-to-Acquire-and-Render-Scre)